hypi-universe/docs/content/gql-queries.md

 There are three steps to using variables:

-+ Create the variable outside the operation in a `variables` object:
++ Create the variable outside the operation in a `variables` object.
+You can provide variables in the variables box on user interface of Hypi.
+You need not specify 'variables' keyword for that.

 + The variable needs to be pass to the operation as an argument: `query($arcql:String!){`